Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 • Import the suitable 404 pages into your redirect list, and add a suitable redirect to a page that would benefit from the link equity and anchor.

-• With your donor URLs and redirect URLs complete using the concatenate function in Excel to generate the required redirect code for your server.
+• With your donor URLs and redirect URLs complete use the concatenate function in Excel to generate the required redirect code for your server.

 GA audit